CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 Make many requests from the same leader.
 Perform more than 11 requests to leader L and watch the logs on each peer grow.
 Experiment with the top slider.
 Drag it left to go back in time.

-6. Refresh the simulator.
+6. By reloading the browser, refresh the simulator.
 Experiment and get the Raft simulator to show the following replicated logs.
 Note, the final server need not be S1.
 The only requirement is that each log is identical to the one shown in this screen copy:

 <img src="https://github.com/CMU-Heinz-95702/Lab1-InstallationAndRaft/blob/master/images/Figure1.png" alt="Experiment with Raft" width="400" height="400"/>

+:checkered_flag: Answer question 3 on the Canvas quiz named Lab1_Quiz.

 7. Working with a fresh copy of the Raft simulator, do the following: